Long-term changes in solar activity and irradiance: Introduction

 The variability strongly depends on the wavelength, growing considerably towards the UV part of the spectrum \citep{rottman_observations_1988,floyd_11_2003}.
 The solar radiative energy flux per unit wavelength or within a given spectral interval is called spectral solar irradiance (SSI).
 SSI has also been monitored over roughly the same period, although with significant gaps in the wavelength and temporal coverage \citep[][and references therein]{ermolli_recent_2013,deland_creation_2019,woods_overview_2021}.
-While the longwave (visible and infrared) radiation penetrates down to the lower layers of the atmosphere and the surface, heating these directly, the UV irradiance heats the upper and middle terrestrial atmosphere and plays a critical role in chemical processes there.
-The signal penetrates down to the lower layers through dynamical feedback mechanisms \citep{haigh_role_1994, haigh_sun_2007,gray_solar_2010}.
+While the longwave (mainly visible and infrared, but also parts of UV above 320 nm) radiation penetrates down to the lower layers of the atmosphere and the surface, heating these directly, the UV irradiance heats the upper and middle terrestrial atmosphere and plays a critical role in chemical processes there.
+The signal penetrates down to the lower layers through dynamical coupling mechanisms \citep{haigh_role_1994, haigh_sun_2007,gray_solar_2010}.

 Not only solar radiation can influence the terrestrial atmosphere and climate.
-Also solar energetic particles (SEPs) affect the ionisation state and thus the chemical processes in the upper and middle atmosphere \citep[see, e.g.,][]{sinnhuber_energetic_2012,sinnhuber_energetic_2020}.
-Furthermore, yet more energetic galactic cosmic ray (GCR) particles can penetrate down to the lower layers of the atmosphere (lower stratosphere and the troposphere).
-The link between the GCR-caused ionisation of the lower atmosphere and cloud formation has been speculated, although not confirmed \citep{laken_cosmic_2009,laken_cosmic_2012,calogovic_sudden_2010,dunne_global_2016}.
+Also SEPs affect the ionisation state and thus the chemical processes in the upper and middle atmosphere \citep[see, e.g., the reviews by ][and references therein]{sinnhuber_energetic_2012,sinnhuber_energetic_2020,mironova_energetic_2015}.
+Furthermore, yet more energetic GCR particles can penetrate down to the lower layers of the atmosphere (lower stratosphere and the troposphere).
+Although the link between the GCR-caused ionisation of the lower atmosphere and cloud formation has been speculated it has not been confirmed \citep{kulmala_atmospheric_2010,laken_cosmic_2009,pierce_can_2009,laken_cosmic_2012,calogovic_sudden_2010}, while results from the Cosmics Leaving OUtdoor Droplets (CLOUD) experiment in CERN \citep{dunne_global_2016,pierce_cosmic_2017} suggest that GCRs do not have any appreciable effect on cloud formation.
 The GCR flux at Earth is modulated by the solar magnetic field, being weaker at higher activity, in contrast to the flux of energetic particles originating from the Sun itself.

 Whichever of these mechanisms or their combination are in play, the fundamental driver of all these changes is the solar magnetic field.
 Thus understanding the long-term changes of the solar surface magnetic field and solar magnetic activity is key to understanding the solar influence on Earth's climate.
 This review provides a short update on the recent efforts to reconstruct past solar magnetic activity.
 We focus on the recovery and reconstructions of long-term solar activity proxies, such as sunspot and \ca plage observations, as well as constraining the long-term changes in solar irradiance.